DevIcon30/Project_Chatbot/README.md

 Now in any extension or core file you should be able to use any Laravel class and vica versa.

+## Setup for backend webhook with Express.js

+Requirement
+* node module V.18
+* npm version
+* Ngrok authenticate

 ## NOTES

-rename at folder livehelperchat-master || mv livehelperchat-master livehelperchat perbaikan FE ada di route /chat || views/chat.blade.php
+* rename at folder livehelperchat-master || mv livehelperchat-master livehelperchat
+* perbaikan FE ada di route:"/chat"|| views/chat.blade.php
+* inject database in folder Webhook-js/database.sql to mysql
+* port connection database default: admin/updatadata/8889
+* setup in folder database /public/settings/settings.ini.php

 ## MADE IN KONGO